lamng3/usaco-guide/README.md

 - Range Update and Point Query
 - Range Update and Range Query

 In some cases, we need to perform [Coordinate Compression]() to avoid MLE (memory limit exceeded).
-MLE happens quite often with large array values limit but within limit array size.
+MLE happens quite often with large array values limit but small array size limit.

 ### See More